-Only lecture the user the first time they run sudo. once If no value is specified, a value of once is implied.
+once Only lecture the user the first time they run sudo.
+If no value is specified, a value of once is implied.
 Negating the option results in a value of never being used.
-The default value is once. lecture file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
-By default, sudo uses a built-in lecture. listpw This option controls when a password will be required when a user runs sudo with the -l option.
-It has the following possible values: all All the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -l option.
-At least one of the user's sudoers entries for the current host must have the any NOPASSWD flag set to avoid entering a password.
-The user need never enter a password to use the -l option. never If no value is specified, a value of any is implied.
+The default value is once. lecture\file Path to a file containing an alternate sudo lecture that will be used in place of the standard lecture if the named file exists.
+By default, sudo uses a built-in lecture.
+This option controls when a password will be required when a user runs sudo with the -l option.
+It has the following possible values: all All the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -l option. any At least one of the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -l option.
+If no value is specified, a value of any is implied.
 Negating the option results in a value of never being used.
 The default value is any. logfile Path to the sudo log file (not the syslog log file).
 Setting a path turns on logging to a file; negating this option turns it off.
 By default, sudo logs via syslog. mailerflags Flags to use when invoking mailer.
-Defaults to -t. mailerpath Path to mail program used to send warning mail.
-Defaults to the path to sendmail found at configure time. mailfrom Address to use for the "from" address when sending warning and error mail.
+Defaults to -t. mailfrom mailto mailerpath Path to mail program used to send warning mail.
+Defaults to the path to sendmail found at configure time.
+Address to use for the "from" address when sending warning and error mail.
 The address should be enclosed in double quotes ("") to protect against sudo interpreting the @ sign.
-Defaults to the name of the user running sudo. mailto Address to send warning and error mail to.
+Defaults to the name of the user running sudo.
+Address to send warning and error mail to.
 The address should be enclosed in double quotes ("") to protect against sudo interpreting the @ sign.
-Defaults to root.
-Path used for every command run from sudo.
-If you don't trust the people running sudo secure path

-SUDOERS(5) File Formats ManualSUDOERS(5) to have a sane PATH environment variable you may want to use this.
-An you want to have the "root path" be separate from the "user path".
-Users specified by the exempt_group option are not affected by secure_path .
-The not set by default. in the group syslog Syslog facility if syslog is being used for logging (negate to disable syslog logging Defaults to auth.
-The following syslog facilities are supported: authpriv (if your OS supported) daemon , user , local0 , local1 , local2 , local3 , local4 , local5 , local6 , and l verifypw This option controls when a password will be required when a user runs sudo w option.
-It has the following possible values: all All the user's sudoers entries for the current host must have the flag set to avoid entering a password.
-NOPASSWD always The user must always enter a password to use the -v option. any At least one of the user's sudoers entries for the current host mu NOPASSWD flag set to avoid entering a password. st have the never The user need never enter a password to use the -v option.
+Defaults to root. secure\path Path used for every command run from sudo.
+If you don't trust the people running sudo to have a sane PATH environment variable you may want to use this.
+Another use is if you want to have the "root path" be separate from the "user path".
+Users in the group specified by the exempt\group option are not affected by secure\path.
+This option is not set by default. syslog Syslog facility if syslog is being used for logging (negate to disable syslog logging).
+Defaults to auth.
+The following syslog facilities are supported: authpriv (if your OS supports it), auth, daemon, user, local0, local1, local2, local3, local4, local5, local6, and local7. verifypw This option controls when a password will be required when a user runs sudo with the -v option.
+It has the following possible values: all All the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password. always The user must always enter a password to use the -v option. any At least one of the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -v option.
 If no value is specified, a value of all is implied.
-Negating the option re of never being used.
-The default value is all . ults in a value Lists that can n he used in a hoolean context [.]
+Negating the option results in a value of never being used.
+The default value is all.
+Lists that can be used in a boolean context: